Jewish Holiday List

 From the High Holy Days of Rosh Hashanah and Yom Kippur to the eight-day celebration of Hanukkah, a typical Jewish holiday list normally spans from March through December when using a secular calendar.
 But because the Jewish calendar is different, holidays can be hard to keep track of from year to year as the dates in a secular calendar move around.

-When are Jewish holidays this year?
+When are the Jewish holidays this year?
 Use our updated Jewish holiday list to plan your celebrations and share traditions with family and friends.
-The following major holidays are happening in 2021 (Jewish Years 5781-5782).
-Note that holidays begin at sundown of the previous day.
+The following major holidays are happening in 2024 (Jewish Years 5784-5785).
+Please note that holidays begin at sundown on the previous day.

 This holiday, the New Year of the Trees, marks the coming of spring.
 It is celebrated by having picnics, planting trees, and eating fruit.